eventure/hide.client.routers/README.md

 If WolfSSL is required, then it must be compiled to support 8192 bit RSA keys by increasing FP_MAX_BITS to 16384 as mentioned on the following link:

 https://github.com/wolfSSL/wolfssl/issues/2924#issuecomment-620030245

+Another way to solve this issue is to install OpenWrt variant that uses alternative API endpoint with ECC (Elliptic-curve cryptography).

+For more information check section "Installation (OpenWrt alternative API endpoint)"